Bypass (road): Hong Kong

 Hong Kong contains several bypasses.
 The first are the Island Eastern Corridor, the East Kowloon Corridor, the West Kowloon Corridor, and the Lung Cheung and Ching Cheung Roads.
 Later ones are named directly as bypasses, such as Kwun Tong Bypass, Hung Hom Bypass, and the Ma On Shan Bypass.
 Other bypasses include the Tai Po Section of the Tolo Highway, the section within the Tuen Mun New Town of the Tuen Mun Road, the Yuen Long Highway, and the West Kowloon Highway.
 The Central-Wan Chai Bypass, which costs HK$28.1 billion, is a series of tunnels between Central and Causeway Bay.

 Japan

 Malaysia

 Malaysia also contain several bypasses such as Rawang Bypass, Kajang Bypass, Bidor Bypass and Kuala Terengganu Bypass.

 Philippines

-Bypass roads (or in other cases "diversion roads") in the Philippines are generally considered on national highways passing through a densely populated city or municipality.
-Local governments usually promote construction of bypasses where the existing highway becomes heavily congested.
-Bypasses are common in rural municipalities to deter through traffic from entering the poblacion or town centre.
-Careful planning is considered when planning a bypass through a community to ensure the original route is downgraded to local access.
+Bypass roads (or in other cases "diversion roads") in the Philippines are common on national highways passing through densely populated city or municipal centers (poblacion).
+Local governments usually promote construction of bypasses where the existing highway through the city or town center becomes heavily congested and cannot be physically expanded economically without impacting buildings or utilities.
+Bypass roads are usually planned to ensure the original highway alignment is downgraded to primarily local access.
 Control of access to properties is taken in account to avoid uncontrolled land development.